BA (Hons)

 There is also the option to study this course over 4 years, which includes an integrated foundation year.

 This course is available to international applicants if they are based in the UK with a settled status (no restrictions on how long you can stay).
 This course is not available to those located outside of the UK.
-Alternative options available to international applicants include our range of online 2-year distance learning degree courses.
-See pages (xx-xx) for more information.
+Alternative options available to international applicants include our range of online 2-year distance learning degree courses. https://waterbear.org.uk/online/

 Language requirements